FurenchiFurai/furenchifurai.github.io/blog0.md

 $ cd cit160/etc
 ```

-The third command was giving me the error, and in hindsight I did something wrong in a very stupid way.
+The third command was giving me the error, and in hindsight I did something wrong in a very stupid way. :triumph:
 ```
 $ scp <UID>@ssh.sandbox.csun.edu:~steve/cit160/etc/dockerfile .
 ```